PR firm operator, witness to 9/11 aftermath in Shanksville picked to lead awareness effort

 “The approaching 20th anniversary of 9/11 will be a time of introspection and reflection for all Americans,” said Donna Gibson, board president.

-“It’s also a unique moment in time to recall and honor the remarkable heroism of the citizens aboard Flight 93, whose actions likely saved the lives of thousands in the U.S. Capitol building on September 11, 2001.
+“It’s also a unique moment in time to recall and honor the remarkable heroism of the citizens aboard Flight 93, whose actions likely saved the lives of thousands in the U.S. Capitol building."

 The nonprofit group is dedicating 2021 to a campaign that will tell that story to new and different audiences, "and we are pleased to have a seasoned communications professional like Steve Aaron on our team to manage our efforts," she said.